Skip to Content

-Do your kids love singing rhymes and songs about animals or are you searching specifically for songs to go with your animal theme?
+Do your children enjoy singing rhymes and songs about animals, or are you looking for songs to complement your animal theme?

-Here are some fun animal songs for preschoolers.
-Some are classic songs and rhymes and some are newer on the scene but already favourites.
+Here are some fun animal songs for kids.
+Some are classic songs and rhymes, while others are newer but already popular favourites.

-Here are just a few areas of development that singing positively impacts:
+Here are a few areas of development that singing helps to enhance:

-Here are 20 fun animal songs with lyrics.
+Here are 17 fun animal songs with lyrics and links to videos:

 There was a farmer, had a dog,